Ville Valo

 Ville Hermanni Valo ([ˈʋilːe ˈʋɑlo]; born 22 November 1976) is a Finnish singer, songwriter and musician.
-He is best known as the lead vocalist of the gothic rock band HIM.
+He is best known as the vocalist of the gothic rock band HIM.

 Born and raised in Helsinki to a Hungarian mother and Finnish father, Valo began his career playing bass and drums in various bands around the city.
-In 1991, he co-founded and became the lead singer and main songwriter of HIM, which would go on to become one of the most successful Finnish bands of all time and the first to receive a gold record in the United States.
+In 1991, he co-founded and became the singer and main songwriter of HIM, which would go on to become one of the most successful Finnish bands of all time and the first to receive a gold record in the United States.
 Outside of HIM, Valo has collaborated with various other bands and artists during his career, including Agents, The 69 Eyes, and Apocalyptica.
 In 2020, Valo embarked on a solo career under the moniker VV.
 His debut album Neon Noir was released in 2023.

-Known for his deep, crooning, baritone voice, Valo was found to possess the eighth-highest vocal range of any known singer in popular music by VVN Music.
 He is also the creator of the heartagram, HIM's trademarked symbol, which has achieved great popularity outside of the band's fanbase.
 Valo has received several accolades in the music industry and has been regarded as a sex symbol by several publications.